Blayze Unguem Ltd understands that your privacy is important to you and that you care about how your personal data is used and shared online.

 We are a specialist recruitment business operating in the Printing, Packaging and Media sectors and we will process your data in a lawful, fair and transparent way as directed by the Data Protection Act and General Data Protection Regulations for the legitimate purpose of running and operating our business.
 Our primary legitimate purpose is the matching of skilled and relevant candidates to suitable vacancies or potential opportunities across our client base and vice versa.
 They will not be used for any other purposes.

-We will only store data that is directly relevant to the fulfillment of these services to you and our use of your personal data will always have a lawful basis, either because it is necessary for our performance of a contract with you, or because it is in our legitimate interests as detail above.
+We will only store data that is directly relevant to the fulfilment of these services to you and our use of your personal data will always have a lawful basis, either because it is necessary for our performance of a contract with you, or because it is in our legitimate interests as detail above.

 Specifically, we use your data to supply our services to you as a Candidate or Client (please note that we require your personal data in order to do this), specifically;